5.6 Supporting youth organisations

-Youth work is regulated by the Decree of 6 December 2011 governing the funding of youth work (Dekret vom 6.
-Dezember 2011 zur Förderung der Jugendarbeit) which sets out the essentials of the youth policy of the DG.
+Youth work is regulated by the Decree of 6 December 2011 on the Promotion of Youth Work (Dekret vom 6.
+Dezember 2011 zur Förderung der Jugendarbeit) which sets out the essentials of the youth policy of the German-speaking Community.

 The decree includes definitions for “youth work”, “youth workers” and the various categories and types of youth work that are eligible for funding from the government.
-The decree was a first step towards an integrated and holistic youth approach as well as transversal cooperation between the different sectors regarding youth issues as it foresees the adoption and implementation of a cross-sector strategic plan by the government for each legislative period.
-It is explicitly mentioned in the decree that the government engages funded youth NGO’s, the Youth Council of the German-speaking Community and young people in drawing up the strategic plan.
+The decree was a first step towards an integrated and holistic youth approach as well as transversal cooperation between the different sectors regarding youth issues as it introduced the adoption and implementation of a cross-sector Strategic Plan on Youth by the government for each funding period of 5 years (formerly for each legislative period).
+It is explicitly mentioned in the decree that the government engages funded youth NGO’s, the Council of the German-speaking Youth (Rat der Deutschsprachigen Jugend, RDJ) and young people in drawing up the Strategic Plan.